-In terms of "giving the highest priority to business investments for sustainable profit growth over the mid- to longterm" under the resources allocation policy based on the "4S model" and "valuing the balance between profit growth through business investments and shareholder returns," our shareholder returns policy for the current fiscal year was as follows:
+In terms of "prioritize business investments for sustainable profit growth in the mid- to long-term" and of "strike a balance between profit growth through business investments and shareholder returns" under the resources allocation policy based on the 4S model and the JT Group Purpose, our shareholder returns policy for the current fiscal year is set as follows:

-- Aim to enhance shareholder returns by realizing the Company's mid- to long-term profit growth, while maintaining a solid financial base^(Note 1) - Target a dividend payout ratio of about 75%^(Note 2), a competitive level^(Note 3) in the capital markets - Consider implementing a share buy-back program, mainly taking into account the Company's financial outlook of the respective year and mid-term capital needs. - Notes: 1.
+- Aim to enhance shareholder returns by realizing the Company's mid- to long-term profit growth, while maintaining a solid financial base(Note 1) - Target a dividend payout ratio of about 75% (Note 3), a competitive level (Note 2) in the capital markets - Consider implementing a share buy-back program, mainly taking into account the Company's financial outlook of the respective year and mid-term capital needs. - Notes: 1.
 The Company will maintain a solid financial base that secures stability in case of changes in business environment such as economic crises and flexibility enabling expeditious responses to business investment opportunities. - 2.
-To be in the range of approximately $\pm 5\%$ - 3.
-Monitor the shareholder return trends of global Fast-Moving Consumer Goods (FMCG) companies which have a stakeholder model similar to our 4S model and have realized strong business growth.
+Monitor the shareholder return trends of global Fast-Moving Consumer Goods (FMCG) companies which have a stakeholder model similar to our 4S model and have realized strong business growth. - 3.
+To be in the range of approximately $\pm 5\%$ .